rShetty/pencil/resiliency-in-ds.md

 1. It can lead to financial losses for the company
 2. Losing customers to your competitors
 3. Affecting livelihood of drivers
-4. Affecting livelihood of your customers
+4. Affecting livelihood of customers

 ### Resiliency in distributed systems is hard